jenkinsci/docker-plugin/README.md

 `docker.image`
-etc then you're using the [`docker-workflow`](https://plugins.jenkins.io/docker-workflow) plugin and should probably go to its repository instead of this one.
+etc then you're using the [`docker-workflow`](https://plugins.jenkins.io/docker-workflow) plugin and should go to its repository instead of this one.

 ----

-**Note:** This plugin does not provide Docker capabilities; it allows Jenkins to use docker capabilities. i.e. Once you've installed docker, this plugin will allow Jenkins to use it.
+**Note:** This plugin does not _provide_ a Docker daemon; it allows Jenkins to _use_ a docker daemon. i.e. Once you've installed docker on your OS, this plugin will allow Jenkins to use it.

 ----